khast3x/flaskbomb/README.md

 ![b191ba7c6456d71b25cb65bbdfd20303.png](https://anonimag.es/i/b191ba7c6456d71b25cb65bbdfd20303.png)

 #### Abstract
-*Using the original zip bomb concept, we can send a gziped web-page (standard compressed web-page) to the client.*
+Using the original zip bomb concept, we can send a gziped web-page (standard compressed web-page) to the client.
-*The browser will unzip the small compressed page into a very big file, potentially crashing it.*
+The browser will unzip the small compressed page into a very big file, potentially crashing it.
-*This aims to disrupt or crash bots that scan websites to find vulnerabilities.*
+This aims to disrupt or crash bots that scan websites to find vulnerabilities.

+#### TL;DR

 >GZip HTTP Bombing in Python for everyone.

+>Docker friendly

 >It even has it's own low effort logo.